SDA-SE/sda-dropwizard-commons/sda-commons-server-weld/README.md

 `sda-commons-server-weld` is used to bootstrap Dropwizard applications inside a Weld-SE container and provides CDI support for servlets, listeners and resources.

-Compared to our old [`WeldBundle`](https://github.com/SDA-SE/rest-common), the new module is creating the Weld context outside of the application and therefore allows to inject the application class or instances produced by the application class.
+It allows to inject the application class or instances produced by the application class.

+**Info:**
+We at SDA SE do not use CDI in our microservices any more.
+We believe that dependency injection is not helpful for small services.
+Therefore this module is not actively maintained by SDA SE developers.
+Automated security upgrades are enabled.
+Contributions of new features and bug fixes are welcome.

 ## Usage